 Refrigerate the cakes

-Many bakers will recommend that you refrigerate your layer cakes before frosting, and I find this advice to be especially helpful with vegan cakes.
-For whatever reason (I assume, it’s food science-related), vegan cakes tend to be a bit stickier and/or delicate than non-vegan cakes.
+Many bakers will recommend that you refrigerate your layer cakes before frosting, and I find this advice to be especially helpful with vegan cakes, which tend to be a bit stickier and/or delicate than non-vegan cakes.

 Adding frosting to a freshly baked cake—which is tender and delicate in texture, even if it has cooled to room temperature—creates friction, making it more likely that the cake will crumble.
 This isn’t the end of the world, but you will have considerable crumbs in your frosting and it won’t be as pretty.